 On the 11th March 2019, Minister for Children and Youth Affairs, Dr Katherine Zappone, announced the launch of the National Childcare Scheme, the pathway to quality, accessible, affordable Early Learning and Care and School-Age Childcare in Ireland.

 The National Childcare Scheme provides subsidies to help parents meet the cost of quality Early Learning and Care and School Age Childcare.
 It will replace all previous targeted childcare support programmes with a single, streamlined and user friendly Scheme.

 Under the National Childcare Scheme, subsidies are available for families with children aged between 24 weeks and 15 years who are attending any participating Tusla registered childcare service, including any Tusla registered childminder and school age childcare services.

 There are two types of subsidies available under the National Childcare Scheme: a Universal subsidy and an Income Assessed subsidy.

 Universal subsidies are available to all families with children under 3 years, or families with children over 3 years who have not yet qualified for the free preschool (ECCE) programme.
-It is not means tested and provides 50 cents per hour for up to 40 hours per week off the cost of a Tusla registered childcare place.
+It is not means tested and provides a subsidy per hour for up to 45 hours per week off the cost of a Tusla registered childcare place.

 Parent Support Centre is now open – Phone (01) 906 8530 – Monday to Friday 9.00am to 5.00pm